 - Toothbrush: Using a top-quality toothbrush is the first step to help prevent gingivitis, an early form of gum disease.
 The Oral-B Vitality is a precision electric toothbrush that helps prevent gingivitis.
 With 7,600 oscillations per minute, the Oral-B Vitality removes twice as much plaque as a manual toothbrush.

-- Toothpaste: Crest Pro-Health Toothpaste contains the active ingredient, stannous fluoride, which protects against gingivitis, an early form of gum disease, in addition to fighting cavities, bad breath and sensitivity.
+- Toothpaste: Crest Pro-Health Advanced Toothpaste contains the active ingredient, stannous fluoride, which protects against gingivitis, an early form of gum disease, in addition to fighting cavities, bad breath and sensitivity.
 It also contains sodium hexametaphosphate which helps prevent tartar buildup and daily tooth stains.
 All Crest Pro-Health toothpastes are triclosan free.

 - Floss: Glide Deep Clean Floss helps prevent gingivitis, an early form of gum disease by removing food particles and plaque bacteria that get caught between teeth.